 - The employee is in a car accident while driving between jobs or worksites.

-- The employee is in a car accident while “on the clock” and
+- The employee is in a car accident while “on the clock” and driving for work.

 - Construction workers